bmeurant/ember-array-contains-helper/README.md

 ## Compatibility

-This helper is tested and compatible with **1.13.0+ ember versions**.
+This helper is tested and compatible with **1.13.1+ ember versions**.
 See travis CI build and report [here](https://travis-ci.org/bmeurant/ember-array-contains-helper)

+Note that the helper basically works in **1.13.0 ember version** but the changes on the array (add/remove/change property) will not rerun the helper.
+This is probably due to [this bug](https://github.com/emberjs/ember.js/pull/11445).

 ## Installation